guttih/menu/README.md

 if [ ! -f "$exe" ]; then  echo "Error excutable does not exist"; exit 1; fi;

-$exe  -menu "Option 1" "Option two"  "And some word in Icelandic, á íslensku" case $? in
+$exe  -lines "Option 1" "Option two"  "And some word in Icelandic, á íslensku" case $? in

     0) echo "Nothing was selected" ;;